Mohsem35/MongoDB-Crash-Course/README.md

 - Document database, `data is stored in BSON(binary JSON) under the hood but is represented as JSON`
 - Schema in MongoDB is optional and flexible.
 - MongoDB syntax is `very similar to JavaScript.`
+- Doesn't need any semicolon(;) for ending of the query like SQL.

 JSON is structured as objects containing key value pairs MongoDB Atlas - cloud database